-Over the years, many drugs have been approved, and public health care programs as well as private health insurance have greatly improved their HIV care, allowing more people to find and pay for stable medical care.
-Also, doctors, nurses and other medical professionals now have more experience treating HIV.
-There are many more resources available to you and your doctor.
+Over the years, public health care programs as well as private health insurance have greatly improved their HIV care, allowing more people to find and pay for stable medical care.
+The medical community also has a great deal more experience treating HIV today.

 This article was provided by Project Inform.
 Visit Project Inform's website to find out more about their activities, publications and services.

 Add Your Comment:

 (Please note: Your name and comment will be public, and may even show up in